At certain times in a woman's life, hormonal fluctuation is expected — during puberty, pregnancy, breastfeeding, and menopause, for example.

 Can't focus or remember important things?
 You may have elevated cortisol levels in your body.
 Often called the “stress hormone," cortisol affects blood sugar levels, metabolism, and even our ability to form memories.

 And that's not all.
-Chronic stress can cause fluctuations in many hormone levels and can lead to a number of health problems, including digestive issues, headaches, heart disease, sleep problems, weight gain, anxiety, and endocrine disorders.
+Chronic stress can cause fluctuations in many hormone levels and can lead to a number of health concerns, including digestive issues, headaches, heart disease, sleep concerns, weight gain, anxiety, and endocrine disorders.

 Consider starting a daily meditation practice, or do a few minutes of relaxing breathing exercises when you feel particularly stressed.
 Know your limits and ask for help when possible, rest when you can, and be sure to get adequate sleep each night.